 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Internet. - 3.
+Go to Internet.
+Or go to Advanced > Internet, and locate the Internet section. - 3.
 Select your internet connection type from the drop-down list.